home-assistant/home-assistant.io/source/_integrations/epson.markdown

 ### Serial connection

-Connect projector directly to Home Assistant via a serial cable or ser2net can be used as a Serial to network proxy.
+Connect projector directly to Home Assistant via a serial cable, or ser2net can be used as a Serial to network proxy.

 #### ser2net configuration